 Despite setting their prices to suit the times, we all know the “Dixon Ticonderoga” pencil, and their competitor only leads us to imagine a lot of 5th graders snickering when the Cozzens & Lay pencils were handed out.

-By the way, the Dixon website seems to think the average American dolt can’t pronounce “Ticonderoga,” and therefore they provide elaborate instruction.
+By the way, when I published this in 2011, the Dixon website seemed to think the average American dolt can’t pronounce “Ticonderoga,” and therefore their website used to provide elaborate instruction.
+That seems to be gone now, but a light history is provided.

 Leave a Reply